Diksha-Rathi/find-my-place/README.md

 ## Wish to contribute?

-* Send patches for above mentioned todos.
+* Send patches for above mentioned todo.
 * Suggest new features.
 * Fix bugs.